Taywee/NerdyNights/nerdynights/asmfirstapp.rst

 Putting It All Together
 -----------------------

-Download and unzip the :download:`background.zip <files/background.zip>` sample files.
+Download and unzip the `master.zip`_ sample files.
+This lesson is in **background**.
 All the code above is in the background.asm file.
-Make sure that file, mario.chr, and background.bat is in the same folder as :download:`NESASM3
-<files/NESASM3.zip>`, then double click on
+Make sure that file, mario.chr, and background.bat is in the same folder as :download:`NESASM3 <files/NESASM3.zip>`, then double click on background.bat.
-background.bat.
 That will run NESASM3 and should produce background.nes.
 Run that NES file in `FCEUXD SP
 <http://www.the-interweb.com/serendipity/exit.php?url_id=627_id=90>`__ to see
 your background color!
 Edit background.asm to change the intensity bits 7-5 to make the background red or green.